-- Clinically isolated syndrome (CIS) is a term that describes a first and single neurologic episode of inflammation or demyelination (loss of the myelin that covers the nerve cells) in the central nervous system (CNS – brain, spinal cord and optic nerve) lasting at least 24 hours.
-Symptoms occur because the demyelination disrupts the normal transmission of nerve impulses.
+Clinically isolated syndrome (CIS) is a term that describes a first and single neurologic episode of inflammation or demyelination (loss of the myelin that covers the nerve cells) in the central nervous system (CNS) lasting at least 24 hours.
+It is thought that the immune system mistakenly targets the myelin covering the nerve cells in the brain; symptoms occur because the demyelination disrupts the normal transmission of nerve impulses.

 The episode can involve one area (monofocal) or several areas (multifocal) of the CNS and may or may not be an early sign of multiple sclerosis (MS).
 In a monofocal episode, the person experiences a single neurologic sign or symptom (e.g. optic neuritis); in a multifocal episode, more than one sign or symptom (e.g., optic neuritis accompanied by leg weakness or numbness and tingling) is experienced.

 The episode usually has no associated fever or infection and is followed by at least a partial resolution of symptoms.
 A person experiencing a second attack will be considered to have progressed to clinically definite MS (CDMS).

 Studies vary widely in their report of the proportion of patients with CIS who develop MS. A brain scan (MRI) can help to more precisely estimate the risk.
 The long-term risk of developing clinically definite MS (CDMS) is 60 to 80 percent when lesions consistent with MS are seen on MRI, and about 20 percent when the brain scan is normal.

 Accurate diagnosis permits early initiation of treatment – which studies have shown can prevent or delay conversion of CIS to CDMS.
 In addition, early treatment may minimize future disability caused by further inflammation and damage to nerve cells, which are sometimes silent (occurring even if no symptoms can be observed).